wiseman-timelord/LlmCppPsAgent/README.md

 # LlmCppPsBot

 ### STATUS: (Upload in 1-2 days)
 * Due to unforseen issues, was not able to release on 19th Sept, but otherwise, the scripts are mostly figured out and implemented.
-Upload will happen upon completion of basic working version.
+Upload will happen upon completion of basic working version, thinking out further and improving other aspects, while working on main issues.
 * Work remaining for v1.00 is currently...
 1) Interaction code.
 Had to re-create core model interaction test script, as main program was built on original test script, I now can check the scripts with, this and the fully written out prompt logic.
 In process of having created 2nd model interaction test script, there as bonus learned better method of doing the prompt syntax.
 * Planned updates for >v1.00